 |Writing||2 tasks||50 minutes|

-In Each Level we Provide Study Material with 8GB pen drive.
+In each level, we provide study material with an 8GB pen drive.